The International Equity Service seeks long-term capital appreciation. Current income is a secondary consideration in selecting portfolio investments.

 International Investment Team

 The International Team oversees the International Equity Strategy, International Equity Fund, International Small Company Strategy, and the International Small Company Fund.
 Consistent with all Brown Capital teams, these tenured portfolio managers also serve as generalists in fulfilling their research duties.
 Clients benefit from the team’s practical experience resulting from decades spent working through multiple market cycles.
-The team’s first priority is to build the capital of clients, achieved primarily by investing in what we believe to be exceptional international growth companies.
+The team’s first priority is to build the capital of clients, pursued primarily by investing in what we believe to be exceptional international growth companies.
 Selection of these companies is based on their capacity to grow over a three-to-five-year evaluation horizon and beyond.